allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error BaseStrategy_POOL_ACTIVE()
 ```

-*Returns when a pool is already active*
+Throws when a pool is already active

 ### BaseStrategy_POOL_INACTIVE